 1. The Objection is extremely disappointing on two levels.
 First, considered generally, it starkly contradicts with Liberty's claim to being a health and environmental champion calling for more regulatory review of the industry and climate impact planning in light of the climate crisis.
 See Motion at ¶¶ 12, 14.
 Second, it continues to refuse any review and consideration of the specific health and environmental impacts its fracked gas business will bring to Keene, which has a pollution/health problem whereby air inversions in the Keene valley trap unhealthy pollutants, including particulates, to a degree causing respiratory and other health issues.
-See Initial Brief of Intervenor, Terry Clark filed in Docket No. DG 17-068 at 40-41; Petition to Intervene of Terry Clark filed in Docket No. DG 17-152 at ¶¶ 3-5, 24.
+See Initial Brief of Intervenor, Terry Clark filed in Docket No. DG 17-068 at 40-41; Petition to Intervene of Terry Clark filed in Docket No. DG 17-152 at ¶ 24.

-2. While Liberty promotes its fracked/natural gas expansion plans as "better than oil" and responsibly responsive to the climate crisis and health problems caused by oil heating emissions (CO2), fracked/natural gas methane emissions exacerbate the crisis, warming the planet roughly 84 more than CO2 emissions the first 20 years, and 28-34 times more over the first century, after their release.
-See Initial Brief of Intervenor, Terry Clark filed in Docket No. DG 17-068 at 14-15; Direct Testimony of Terry Michael Clark (Sept.
+- 2. While Liberty promotes its fracked/natural gas expansion plans as "better than oil" and responsibly responsive to the climate crisis and health problems caused by oil heating emissions (CO2), fracked/natural gas methane emissions exacerbate the crisis, warming the planet 84 times more than CO2 emissions for the first 20 years, and 28 times more than CO2 emissions for the first century, after their release, according to the IPCC.
+See Direct Testimony of Terry Michael Clark (Sept.
 6, 2019) filed in Docket No. DG 17-152 at 18:13-20:13.
-Moreover, Liberty itself acknowledges that fracked/natural gas (methane) emissions contain particulates and other harmful pollutants, such as nitrogen oxides (NOx), sulfur dioxide (SO2), and mercury (Hg), which may cause premature deaths and exacerbate health problems, including asthma, costing New Hampshire billions of dollars (as well as lives):

-"... the New Hampshire DES estimates that one premature death due to air pollution results in \$9.35 6 million in costs, one asthma-related emergency room visit costs \$440, and one lost work day averages \$150.40.
+Moreover, Liberty itself acknowledges that fracked/natural gas (methane) emissions contain particulates and other harmful pollutants, such as nitrogen oxides (NOx), sulfur dioxide (SO2), and mercury (Hg), which may cause premature deaths and exacerbate health problems, including asthma, costing New Hampshire billions of dollars (as well as lives): - "... the New Hampshire DES estimates that one premature death due to air pollution results in \$9.35 6 million in costs, one asthma-related emergency room visit costs \$440, and one lost work day averages \$150.40.
 Moreover, DES estimates that fine particulate matter and ozone accounted for approximately \$3.8 billion in health impacts in New Hampshire from 2013 through 2015 ..."

-Direct Testimony of Paul J. Hibbard (June 28, 2019) filed in DG 17-152 at Bates 026:06 - 029:09.1 New Hampshire (including Keene) has one of the highest asthma rates in the country, with approximately 110,000 adult and 25,000 child asthma sufferers.
+Direct Testimony of Paul J. Hibbard (June 28, 2019) filed in Docket No. DG 17-152 at Bates 029:04 - 029:09.
+New Hampshire (including Keene) has one of the highest asthma rates in the country, with approximately 110,000 adult and 25,000 child asthma sufferers.
 Direct Testimony of Terry Michael Clark (Sept.
-6, 2019) filed in Docket No. DG 17-152 at 29:5-6.
-Liberty does not deny that its product is mostly, if not all, fracked gas, see discussion in Intervenor, Terry Clark's, Motion to Dismiss and for a Moratorium on Gas Expansion Plans at ¶ 19, which is common knowledge.
-See, e.g., July 31, 2020 wmur.com online news article, "Liberty Utilities abandons 'Granite Bridge' natural gas project, shifts to existing pipeline" ("Liberty Utilities has abandoned its fracked natural gas transmission pipeline project known as Granite Bridge ...") available at <a href="https://www.wmur.com/article/liberty-utilities-abandons-granite-bridge-natural-gas-project-shifts-to-existing-pipeline/33484973.
+6, 2019) filed in DG 17-152 at 29:5-6.
+Liberty does not deny that its product is mostly, if not all, fracked gas, see discussion in Intervenor, Terry Clark's, Motion to Dismiss and for a Moratorium on Gas Expansion Plans filed in Docket No. DG 17-152 at ¶

-1 See also Initial Brief of Intervenor, Terry Clark filed in Docket No. DG 17-068 at 21-23, discussing the many New Hampshire regulated toxic air pollutants that have also been associated with fracked gas.
+1 See also Initial Brief of Intervenor, Terry Clark filed in Docket No. DG 17-068 at 21-23, discussing the many New Hampshire regulated toxic air pollutants that have been associated with fracked gas (as indicated in the discussion, it is unclear which of these may be associated with Liberty's specific gas use).